Tutorials¶

-Lennard-Jones Cluster Optimization from pagmo,
+• Lennard-Jones Cluster Optimization from pagmo (developed by European Space Agency),

-Global Trajectory Optimization from pykep (developed by European Space Agency),
+• Global Trajectory Optimization from pykep (developed by European Space Agency),

-Benchmarking for Large-Scale Black-Box Optimization,
+• Benchmarking for Large-Scale Black-Box Optimization (LBO),

-Controller Design/Optimization (aka Direct Policy Search),
+• Controller Design/Optimization (aka Direct Policy Search),

-Benchmarking on the Well-Designed COCO Platform,
+• Benchmarking on the Well-Designed COCO Platform (A SIGEVO Impact Award Winner),

-Benchmarking on the Famous NeverGrad Platform (developed recently by FacebookResearch).
+• Benchmarking on the Famous NeverGrad Platform (developed recently by FacebookResearch).

-Lens Shape Optimization¶
+Lens Shape Optimization

-The main objective of Lens Shape Optimization is to find the optimal shape of glass body such that parallel incident light rays are concentrated in a given point on a plane while using a minimum of glass material possible.
+This figure shows an interesting evolution process of the lens shape, optimized by MAES, a simplified modern version of the well-established CMA-ES algorithm (nearly without significant performance loss).
+Its main objective is to find the optimal shape of glass body such that parallel incident light rays are concentrated in a given point on a plane while using a minimum of glass material possible.
 Refer to [Beyer, 2020, GECCO] for more mathematical details about this 15-dimensional objective function used here.
 To repeat this above figure, please run the following Python code:

 import numpy as np